isomerpages/moe-chijkc/_communicate-perform-n-arts/The Communicative, Performative & Visual Arts.md

 permalink: /the-kc-experience/Communicate-Perform-Visual/comm-per-arts/
 description: ""
 ---

-## The‌ ‌Communicative,‌ ‌Performative,‌ ‌and‌ ‌Visual‌ ‌Arts‌
+## The‌ ‌Communicative,‌ ‌Performing,‌ ‌and‌ ‌Visual‌ ‌Arts‌

 The Communicative, Performing, and Visual Arts (CPVA) programme is the niche of CHIJ Katong Convent.